 Contact Information: Office Chief (202) 579-7600; Deputy Chief (202) 579-6808

 The Logistics Directorate (CG-44) is responsible for acquisition, sustainment, and contingency/surge logistics for the Coast Guard.
 Acquisition logistics involves the development and procurement of systems/assets throughout the asset's life cycle.
 Sustainment logistics involves the refinement of supply and maintenance support, anomaly investigation, technical information support, and personnel support (training), in order to promote an extended yet effective asset service life.
 Contingency logistics involves high tempo support to meet the requirements of natural or man-made emergencies that threaten lives, property, the environment, national security, or other national interests.

 The Office of Logistics Program Management is divided into the following two divisions:

 Configuration Management Division (CG-444)

-The Office of Naval Engineering (CG-45) ensures that safe, properly configured cutters and boats are available to meet Coast Guard mission requirements.
-The office sets program objectives and policy, and advocates for the resources (money and personnel) to properly operate and maintain all new and existing cutters and boats.
-In addition, the Office of Naval Engineering provides oversight for the Engineering Logistics Center (ELC) and the Coast Guard Yard.
+The Office of Naval Engineering (CG-45) ensures that safe, reliable, and properly configured cutters and boats are available to meet Coast Guard mission requirements.
+The office establishes program objectives and policy, and advocates for the resources (funding and personnel) to properly operate and maintain all new and in-service surface assets.
+In addition, the Office of Naval Engineering provides oversight for the Surface Forces Logistic Center (SFLC), which includes the Coast Guard Yard.

-The Office of Naval Engineering is divided into the following two divisions:
+The Office of Naval Engineering is divided into the following three divisions:

 Program Management Division (CG-451)